snimu/typing-exe/docs/assert.md

 more than one parameter, where the first parameter is assumed to be the one that is annotated, while the others are the other parameters.
-It is important that those parameters are called the same in both the assertion-function (the lambda in the return-annotation in the example) and the annotated function (foo in the example above).
+It is important that those parameters are called the same in both the assertion-function (the lambda in the return-annotation in the example) and the annotated function (`divide` in the example above).
 The name of the parameter itself in the assertion-function is irrelevant but should, for readability, usually be the same as the parameter that is annotated by this assertion-function.